Boundary Harnack principle on uniform domains: Proof of main result

-Next lemma relates capacitary width and harmonic measure. {The proof is same as on \cite[Lemma 4.13]{GSC11}.
+Next lemma relates capacitary width and harmonic measure. {The proof is same as in \cite[Lemma 4.13]{GSC11}.
 The difference is that we use Theorem \ref{t-g-cp} here instead of \cite[Lemma 4.8, (4,9)]{GSC11}, which used heat kernel, to obtain \cite[(4.10)]{GSC11}.}

 \begin{lemma} There exists $a_1 \in$ $(0,1)$ such that for any non-empty open set $V \subset \mathcal{X}$ and for all $x \in \mathcal{X}, r>0$, $\eta\in(0,1)$, $N\geq N_{K}=10K$,